Where to find vegan food and restaurants in Rome, Italy

 Hosteria

-Go for: juice and a rare quiet moment of the busy streets of Rome
+Go for: juice and a rare quiet moment on the busy streets of Rome

 Located: Via Bocca di Leone, 46, 00187 Roma RM, Italy